prismicio-community/nextjs-starter-prismic-multi-language/docs/README.md

 To get started after creating your new project, go to [prismic.io/dashboard](https://prismic.io/dashboard), click on the repository for this website, and start editing.

-### Write an article

-To create a new article, click on the green pencil icon in the top-right corner of the screen, then select **Article**.
-After adding some content, click **Save** and then **Publish**.

-Your article will appear in the homepage feed.

 ### Create a page

 To create a page, click on the green pencil icon, then select **Page**.